-- •Improved our partnership working with carers when patients are admitted to hospital.
+- to hospital.
 We have developed an information leaflet that is available for carers of patients with dementia and signposts them to services they can access.
-We have undertaken a monthly audit of carers of patients with dementia to understand whether they feel supported and the results generally are very positive. - •We delivered the dementia CQuIN
+We have undertaken a monthly audit of carers of patients with dementia to understand whether they feel supported and the results generally are very positive. - We delivered the dementia CQuIN